Meowcat285/MazeGuides/mazeguides/mods-install.markdown

 ![Saved order message in BG3MM](/assets/mods-install/image11.png)

-{: .editorsnote }
-Should this be changed?

-If it does not work, please ask in the Official Larian Discord server in #bg3-mods-support!
+If it does not work, please ask me in Discord!

 {: .note }
 Some mods will always be in overrides section in BG3MM!
 These include Mod Fixer, Improved Ui and others.